kumatheworld/advent-of-code-haskell/README.md

 cabal run test 1
 ```

-Add tests for each day in `test/` directory.
+Tests are defined in each day's module (e.g., `src/Day01.hs`).
+The template supports multiple example files:
+- `data/examples/01-1.txt` - Example 1 (read with `readExample day 1`)
+- `data/examples/01-2.txt` - Example 2 (read with `readExample day 2`)
+- `data/examples/01-3.txt` - Example 3 (read with `readExample day 3`)

+This is useful when a puzzle has multiple examples or different test cases.
 Use `cabal test --test-show-details=direct` for verbose output.

 ### ➡️ Build optimized solutions